CHARM-Tx/python-ci/README.md

 `uses: CHARM-Tx/python-ci/workflows/lint.yml`

-See `python-release.yml` for an example of calling these workflows in a reusable way.
+See `full_run.yml` for an example of calling these workflows in a reusable way.

+Note that instead of `uses: ./.github...` you'll have to use `CHARM-Tx/python-ci/.github...@$version`

+Where `$version` is the latest version at the time you're writing your CI.
+You could use `main` but this runs the risk that changes to the CI repo will break your workflow.

 ```conf
 [mypy]